MathysHaubert/Event-it/readme.md

 - Clone the repository
 - Enter the repository folder
-- Run the `docker-compose up` command
+- Run the `docker compose up` command
   - if you want to run in background mode, run the command `docker-compose up -d`
 - Access the address `http://localhost:8080` to access phpmyadmin
   - user access